EWCMF/binary-file-sockets/README.md

 # binary-file-sockets

-Two simple self-contained JavaFX application to send data via sockets in a local network.
+Two simple self-contained JavaFX applications to send data via sockets in a local network.
 The port used are 1337 and 1338 so make sure those aren't already in use if you wish to use the applications.

 The app images were built on a Windows PC and therefore only work on that OS.
 Versions compatible with other systems might be built at another time.